Lübeck's Dance of Death

 The author (to the right) doing research in front of St. Mary's church in Lübeck

 This site concentrates on the medieval Low German dances of death (Lübeck, Tallinn and Berlin), but as a Dane I felt obliged to describe all Danish dances of death (there's nothing about them on the Net either).
-The site has also been expanded with dances of death from other countries (e.g. the dance in St. Paul's in London).
-Among future projects are the dances in Basel and Bern in Switzerland and Klever in Holland.
+The site has also been expanded with dances of death from other countries (e.g. the dances in St. Paul's in London and Basel).
+I tried ignoring Hans Holbein for years, but he proved to be impossible to avoid.

 Comments and constructive criticism are very welcome.